scuzzilla/sysrepo-netopeer2/demo/README.md

   </vrf>
 </native>
 ```
-to be able to deply the obtained configuration you should create an ad-hoc rpc:
+to be able to deploy the obtained configuration you should create an ad-hoc rpc:
 ```xml
 shell# cat 10.110.110.71_vrf.xml
 <rpc xmlns="urn:ietf:params:xml:ns:netconf:base:1.0" message-id="101">